Protesters hold first of weekly rallies against APS in-person learning plan

 ALBUQUERQUE, N.M.
-(KRQE) – Some APS faculty and families are sounding off against the district’s plan for holding in-person learning.
+(KRQE) – Some Albuquerque Public Schools faculty and families are sounding off against the district’s plan for holding in-person learning.
 On Saturday afternoon, at least two dozen cars showed up to what are going to be weekly car rallies.
 The youth advocacy group, Fight For Our Lives, is organizing the demonstrations.

 “We are here today to demand that APS thoroughly thinks through their re-opening plan.
 Their initial reopening plan that was released to the public was incredibly unsafe and didn’t seem to take into consideration all of the concerns surrounding COVID that many families as well as teachers have,” Zoey Craft, lead protest organizer and co-founder of Fight For Our Lives, said.